-I seek election to Arlington County Board, because I want to provide a voice for county residents like me who are concerned about the gentrification and green washing of the county.
+I’ve run for County Board several times because I want to provide a voice for county residents like me who are concerned about the gentrification and green washing of the county.
 County Board promotes itself as a leader in Smart Growth.
 But skyrocketing rents and home prices coupled with the strains of rapid development on Metro and the school system point to anything but.
 I am also concerned that County Board portrays itself as a leader in promoting conservation and renewable energy, when half the population can’t recycle because the county won’t make landlords comply with the recycling code.
 The county is also dragging its feet on installing even minimal renewable energy facilities like solar thermal panels on public buildings.

 If elected I plan to place the Greening of Arlington County at the center of County Board’s agenda.
 That means limited growth consonant with the county’s ability to absorb additional population; a comprehensive recycling program for multi-family dwellings; an aggressive program to insulate and retrofit county owned buildings with renewable energy components; and consolidation of the county’s housing programs under one umbrella agency that will leverage more funds for affordable housing.
 Finally I will put a halt to wasteful capital spending projects like the Columbia Pike Trolley that have seriously compromised the County’s ability to maintain schools, libraries, streets public safety and social services.